 Pontiac Illinois Nursing Home Abuse Lawyers

-If your family believes your loved one suffered harm or injury while residing at Evenglow Lodge, contact Rosenfeld Injury Lawyers now.
+If your family believes your loved one suffered harm or injury while residing at Evenglow Lodge, contact Rosenfeld Injury Lawyers LLC now.
 Our respected Pontiac attorneys have represented clients who have been abused, mistreated or neglected by caregivers and other residents at their nursing facility.

 We urge you to contact our Livingston County elder abuse law office at (888) 424-5757.
 Schedule your appointment today to speak with one of our experienced lawyers for your free full case review.
 No upfront retainers or fees are required because we accept every nursing home abuse claim for compensation through contingency fee arrangements.